vladsaveliev/sequana/doc/source/userguide.rst

 Snakemake tools
 ================

-We provide so utilities in the :mod:`sequana.snakemake` to be used within Snakefile.
+We provide so utilities in the :mod:`sequana.snaketools` to be used within Snakefile.
 Although Python code can be added the print command output may interfer with the Snakefile interpretation.
-The :func:`sequana.snakemake.message` is provided to prevent that issue (see example below).
+The :func:`sequana.snaketools.message` is provided to prevent that issue (see example below).

 Another feature of Sequana is to provide a set of modules that are independent